akkartik/mu/mu.md

 Primitives can often write to arbitrary output registers.
 User-defined functions, however, require rigidly specified output registers.
 Notice how the definition of `foo` above writes to `eax`.

+A function's header names its inouts, but not its outputs (hence the `_` above).

+All Mu programs must define at least one function: `main`.
+That's where they begin executing instructions.

 ## Variables, registers and memory